Support

 Once you receive the Financial Agreement, you will only have to sign it and send it back to Innonext.
 If you want to read the Financial Agreement before, you can find it in the Resources section of the InnoNext website.

-7. If you are a MSCA researcher
+7. Talents from MSCA researcher

 7.1 Can I apply for InnoNext?